siddharth-stn/namaste-react/README.md

 # Higher Order Component

 - It is a function that takes in a component and returns a component.
-- It takes in a component and enhances its feature and returns it.
+- It takes in a component and enhances its feature and returns a new component.

+** All the react applications have two layers UI layer and Data layer ** If you learn to manage the data layer (props, state, local variable) then your application becomes very fast